-If you’re confused about whether your business transformation should be focusing on the benefits your business plans to realise from the changes it implements, or the value customers might find in the features you can now offer, then this post is for you.
+If you’re confused about whether your business transformation should be focusing on the business benefits your business plans to realise from the changes it implements, or the value Customers might find in the features you can now offer, then this post is for you.

 Before we dive into whether Value is better or benefit is better in terms of business transformations, it would help to briefly define both of them.

-In simple terms, benefits are what the business realises and experiences as a result of the changes that were implemented by an effective transformation.
-On the other hand, Valueis the benefit the customer will be able to experience, and what they are willing to pay for.
+In simple terms, business benefits (or ‘benefits‘ for short) are what the business realises and experiences as a result of the changes that were implemented by an effective transformation.
+On the other hand, Value is the benefit the Customer will be able to experience, and what they are willing to pay for.
 This is the important distinction.

 In this post, you will learn what are Business Benefits, what are business values, and why focusing on Value can be detrimental for your transformation.